BLACKBURN SKUA: AN INTRODUCTION

 Skua in target tug yellow and black stripe livery.

 The Skua was designed for operation from aircraft carriers.
 Its wings folded back to lie alongside the fuselage so that the aircraft could fit onto the lifts of even the oldest of the Royal Navy's carriers.
 The small floor-space required by the Skua meant more could be carried aboard.
-The Skua was also built to float on water if ditched, with water-tight compartments to give the necessary buoyancy, and there was a dinghy in a compartment in the rear fuselage; released by pulling a cable (although it didn't always work - read a description of using it in
+The Skua was also built to float on water if ditched, with water-tight compartments to give the necessary buoyancy.
+There was a dinghy in a compartment in the rear fuselage that was released by pulling a cable (although it didn't always work - read a description of using it in "Oh Calamity!").

 Skua landing on board an aircraft carrier.
 Note the extended "Zap" flaps which doubled as dive-brakes and the extended "V" frame arrestor hook.